 Join Our Programs

-Friends in Action offers a number of programs and activities for people ages 15-35.
-Friends in Action also does community outings, if your interested in further information please contact Heidi Chase or Amanda Fawcett for more information.
+Friends in Action offers a number of programs and activities for young adults that are freshman in high school up to the age of 40.
+Friends in Action also does community outings, if your interested in further information please contact Heidi Chase or Amanda DeGiovanni for more information.

-Our Basketball club meets on Mondays from 2:30-4:00 at the Greenleaf Recreation Center.
+Our Basketball club meets on Mondays from 2:30-4:00 at the Greenleaf Recreation Center as well as the second and forth Thursday of every month.
 No matter what abilities participants bring to the court, the games are all about passing, teamwork and supporting each other for fun pick-up style games.
 During Mondays we also have Dancer-cize (see below)

 Bowling meets twice a month on the first and third Thursday.
 Participants bowl, socialize, and encourage others at this popular game.
 Bowling takes place at Bowl-O-Rama in Portsmouth from 6:00-7:30.
 Participants bowl as many games as possible during this time with four people to a lane.
 The cost includes shoes and bowling at $7.50 per person.

 Cooking Club (Freshman in High School to age 40)

 Cooking Club is a social club that combines following directions and working with others to achieve a healthy meal for the entire group.
 Participants make the meal, help serve each other and do clean up together.
 These monthly cooking nights are themed around a specific country.
 One month it’s Mexican food, while the next it might be Italian.
 The cost is $10.00 per person to cover food supplies.
 Parents love it because there is always dessert at pick-up.

 Dancer-cize (Freshman in High School to age 40)